-The first twenty (20) crews starting in each stage shall have a distance of two (2) minutes between each start.
-For the rest the interval will be a minimum of one (1) minute.
+The first twenty (20) crews starting in each leg shall be distanced from each other by two (2) minutes.
+The interval for the remainder of the crews shall be of at least one (1) minute.

-Any crew which has failed to complete a Leg can re-start the rally from the start of the next Leg only if they confirm their intention to the clerk of the course one hour prior to the publication to the start list of the subsequent Leg.
-The competitor must advise the organiser of the reason for retirement (e.g. accident, technical problems, etc.) and the intention to have the car re-scrutineered.
+A crew which failed to complete a leg may run the rally from the start of the next leg, provided it confirms to the race director, one hour before the publication of the start list for the next leg, its intention to so do.
+The competitor should give the organiser notice of the reason for retirement (e.g. accident, technical problems, etc.) and of the intention to have the car inspected again.

-This shall apply to any car which has been not classified on the grounds of exceeding the time limit or has failed to report to a control, but shall not apply where the car has been excluded for breach of eligibility requirements, traffic infringements or by a decision of the stewards.
-Any competitor who restarts will not be classified in the final overall classification and thus not be eligible for Championship points, except bonus points.
+This shall apply to any car which has been excluded for speeding-or which has failed to report to a control, but shall not apply if the car was excluded for traffic infringements or by a decision of the Stewards upon the car having violated any regulatory provisions.
+A competitor who re-starts shall not be classified in the final overall classification and shall thus not be eligible for championship points, except for the points per leg.